 3. Majoring in Economics

-Economics majors often specialize in either microeconomics or macroeconomics.
-Microeconomics majors study small-scale or personal economic decision making.
-Macroeconomics majors study large-scale economic decision making.
+Economics students often specialize in either microeconomics or macroeconomics.
+Microeconomics is the study of small-scale or personal economic decision making.
+Macroeconomics is the study of large-scale economic decision making.

 Economics classes: In addition to taking core microeconomics and macroeconomics classes, you can expect to study economic modeling, monetary policy, and strategy as an economics major.